-Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with them on an ad hoc basis.
+Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with refugees on an ad hoc basis.
 There is a lack of domestic legislation on asylum seekers and refugees and, in particular, on measures to protect unaccompanied and refugee children.
+The law, however, provides for a residency and work permit issued under the country's temporary and transitional protection regime.
 The law provides for the temporary protection of asylum seekers and allows their entry, stay, and right to work for a two-year period, renewable for six additional months.
+After this period the beneficiary can either return to the country of origin, go to a third country, or stay in Andorra if the individual complies with all the immigration requirements.
 The government and the Community of Sant'Egidio maintained a humanitarian corridor from French and Spanish airports for refugees to enter the country.
+In June a Syrian family of three arrived in the country.
 Since the start of the corridor in 2018, eight Syrian refugees received legal, medical, psychological, social, and educational assistance.

 Access to Basic Services: The law provides for housing, as well as access to social services, health care, and education.
-The government provided these benefits to the incoming asylum seekers.
+The government provided these benefits to the incoming refugees and Sant'Egidio refugees with the support of the Andorran Red Cross, Caritas, and the Association Open-Open Them (Associacio Obrim, Obrim-les).